 Q. When can I register a player for the fall season? – back to top

-Registration for the Fall 2014 season opens in mid-April, 2014.
+Registration for the Fall 2015 season will open on April 21, 2015.
 Registration remains open until each division is full or games begin in September.
 We receive 80% or more of our registrations by the end of May with some divisions filling by then.
 We strongly recommend that you register early to be better assured of placement on a team.
 While we strive to accept everyone, field space and coach volunteer limitations occasionally require us to turn away kids.

 Q: How do I register? – back to top